Costume Designers

 Costume designers rooted in dynastic silk traditions and Hengdian's vast wardrobe inventory

-China's costume-design lineage is defined by Tim Yip's Academy Award for Crouching Tiger Hidden Dragon, Emi Wada's Oscar for Curse of the Golden Flower on Zhang Yimou's lavish Tang-era spectacle, Cao Jiuping's long Zhang Yimou collaboration spanning Hero, Raise the Red Lantern, and the opening ceremonies of Beijing 2008, and William Chang Suk-ping's Wong Kar-wai partnership stretching from In the Mood for Love through The Grandmaster.
+China's costume-design lineage is defined by a handful of masters.
+Tim Yip won the Academy Award for Crouching Tiger Hidden Dragon.
+Emi Wada won an Oscar for Curse of the Golden Flower, Zhang Yimou's lavish Tang-era spectacle.
+Cao Jiuping's long work with Zhang Yimou spans Hero, Raise the Red Lantern, and the opening ceremonies of Beijing 2008.
+William Chang Suk-ping's partnership with Wong Kar-wai stretches from In the Mood for Love through The Grandmaster.

-Here is how this works in practice.
-Our roster draws from the Beijing Film Academy and Central Academy of Drama costume-design alumni, alongside the workrooms that have dressed Frant Gwo's Wandering Earth ensembles, Wuershan's Creation of the Gods Trilogy across thousands of mythological-era pieces, and prestige period drama for iQIYI, Tencent Video, and Youku covering Tang, Song, Ming, Qing, Republic-era Shanghai, and revolutionary mid-century work.
-Reference depth runs across hanfu reconstruction, qipao tailoring, imperial dragon-robe embroidery from the Suzhou silk workshops, Hong Kong Film Awards-recognised contemporary couture, and modern Shanghai and Beijing fashion houses operating out of the Anfu Road and Sanlitun ateliers.
+Our roster draws on costume-design alumni from the Beijing Film Academy and the Central Academy of Drama.
+It also draws on the workrooms that dressed Frant Gwo's Wandering Earth ensembles, Wuershan's Creation of the Gods Trilogy across thousands of mythological-era pieces, and prestige period drama for iQIYI, Tencent Video, and Youku.
+That work covers the Tang, Song, Ming, and Qing eras, Republic-era Shanghai, and revolutionary mid-century pieces.
+Their reference depth runs across hanfu reconstruction, qipao tailoring, and imperial dragon-robe embroidery from the Suzhou silk workshops.
+It also spans modern couture recognised at the Hong Kong Film Awards and the Shanghai and Beijing fashion houses that work out of the Anfu Road and Sanlitun ateliers.

-On the build, our costume designers run script analysis, character development, period research, and design through to construction, fittings, and on-set continuity, with access to Hengdian World Studios' costume warehouses — the largest standing wardrobe inventory on earth, covering every Chinese dynasty in production-ready stock — plus Beijing Film Studio's costume house, Shanghai Film Studio's collection, and the silk and embroidery workshops of Suzhou, Hangzhou, and Nanjing for bespoke construction on tentpole pieces.
+On the build, our costume designers run script analysis, character development, and period research.
+They carry the design through to construction, fittings, and on-set scene matching.
+For stock, they draw on Hengdian World Studios' costume warehouses — the largest standing wardrobe inventory on earth, covering each Chinese dynasty in production-ready stock.
+They also draw on Beijing Film Studio's costume house, Shanghai Film Studio's collection, and the silk and embroidery workshops of Suzhou, Hangzhou, and Nanjing for bespoke builds on tentpole pieces.

-The picture on the ground is more specific.
-Specialty hanfu artisans handle Tang-era ruqun, Song-era beizi, Ming-era mangfu, and Qing-era qifu builds to museum-grade authenticity, with stunt and VFX duplicates fabricated in multiples for wire-work and action sequences.
-NRTA and China Film Administration period-accuracy review is anticipated from the design phase forward, and bilingual Mandarin-English department leads keep international productions and visiting designers aligned with Hengdian's vendor base, Suzhou's silk workshops, and the artisan embroiderers in Jiangsu through prep, shoot, and wrap.
+On the ground, the picture gets more specific.
+Specialty hanfu artisans build Tang-era ruqun, Song-era beizi, Ming-era mangfu, and Qing-era qifu to museum-grade authenticity.
+Stunt and VFX duplicates are made in multiples for wire-work and action sequences.
+NRTA and China Film Administration period-accuracy review is expected from the design phase forward.
+Bilingual Mandarin-English department leads keep global shoots and visiting designers in step with Hengdian's vendor base, Suzhou's silk workshops, and the artisan embroiderers in Jiangsu through prep, shoot, and wrap.

 ACT 03